 Google rocked the search marketing world with their recent announcement that they would no longer include user search queries in referring URLs.
 This means websites and third-party analytics tools no longer have direct access to search query data — but that doesn’t mean that you can’t find out which search queries drove phone call conversions.

 CallRail will show you the keyword within your dashboard, and with our Google Ads (formerly AdWords) integration, you can still discover which search queries are driving call conversions.

 (Quick refresher: The “search term” (or “search query”) is the actual term that a user types into a Google search box.
 The “keyword” is the term that you’re bidding on within Google Ads.
 For example “buy cheap blue shoes in atlanta” might be a search term, and that might match to the keyword “atlanta blue shoes” in your Ads account.)

 The Search Term report is available in Google Ads

 Yes, search terms are still available within Google Ads.
-To view the search terms that trigger your ads, go to the “Keywords” tab within Ads.
+To view the search terms that trigger your ads, go to the “Keywords” tab within Ads, then click the ‘Search Terms’ tab at the top of the page.
 The report will show the specific search terms that trigger your ads.